hybridauth/hybridauth/README.md

 # HybridAuth 2.1.1-dev

-HybridAuth enables developers to easily build social applications and tools to engage websites vistors and customers on a social level by implementing social sign-in, social sharing, users profiles, friends list, activities stream, status updates and more.
+HybridAuth enables developers to easily build social applications and tools to engage websites visitors and customers on a social level by implementing social sign-in, social sharing, users profiles, friends list, activities stream, status updates and more.